Geodan/pg2b3dm/README.md

 OCTREE is used when the input geometries are distributed in a cube-like area.

-Most features are supported when using OCTREE subdivision, except:
+Most features are supported when using OCTREE subdivision, except LOD support;

-- LOD support;

-Note: Explicit tiling is now supported for OCTREE subdivision as of version 2.24.0.

 ## Query parameter